vshetty33/ECE4180-final-project/README.md

 The system is designed to perform the following tasks:

-1. When a car comes within 300mm of the gate (distance sensor), it prompts the user for Entering Password.
+1. When a car comes within 300mm of the gate (distance sensor), it prompts the user to Enter the Password.
 2. The Password is a 4 digit key.
-3. The user enters the password using blutooth controlled keypad.
+3. User enters the password using blutooth controlled keypad.
-4. If the password is correct, the RGB LED turns green and the barrier opens.
+4. If the password is correct, RGB LED turns green and the barrier opens.
 After the car has passed, the barrier comes down automatically.
-5. If the password is incorrect, the RGB LED turns Red and a beep is sounded using the speaker.
+5. If the password is incorrect, RGB LED turns Red and a warning beep is sounded using the speaker.
 6. The user is prompted to reenter the password.
 They are given 3 warnings and one final try.
 7. If the user inputs incorrect password on the fourth try, an alarm starts sounding and the system resets.
 8. The user is denied access.